 For the 2017 ABC News special Truth and Lies: The Murder of Laci Peterson, Sharon recalled experiencing the horrifying realization that her son-in-law had murdered her daughter.
 "That's the last person you want to think had anything to do with the disappearance of your daughter—her husband," she said.
 "The person that was a member of your family, somebody that you loved and cared about, and thought he felt the same way about your daughter.
 And knowing how she felt about him."

 But Sharon was also haunted by something her daughter said the last time she ever saw her.

 Having put her hand on Laci's stomach to try to feel the baby kicking, Sharon recalled Laci leaning "over to me and she said, 'Mom, Scott doesn't like to do this.
 I've asked him about, you know, feel my stomach when the baby kicks, and he never wants to touch my stomach.'

 "That really, really bothered me," Sharon said.
 "And that was the last time I saw her."

 Anne Bird, a half-sister Peterson didn't know he had until they met in 1997, wrote a book about the case called Blood Brother, in which she detailed being initially very protective of Scott before becoming increasingly convinced of his guilt.
-Asked if she felt she was betraying this new family, which she hadn't grown up with but had grown to love, with her tell-all, Bird told NBC News in 2005, "I do feel that I'm betraying them on some level.
+Asked if she felt she was betraying her new family, which she hadn't grown up with but said she had grown to love, with her tell-all, Bird told NBC News in 2005, "I do feel that I'm betraying them on some level.
 I feel sad and, you know, I don't intend for this to be hurtful in any way.
-I think at the very least, Laci and Connor deserved the truth."
+I think at the very least, Laci and Conner deserved the truth."

 Juror Richelle Nice told the Modesto Bee that she regretted ever sounding too pleased about Peterson's fate in interviews after the trial.